ddev/ddev/docs/users/extend/custom-compose-files.md

         * `HTTP_EXPOSE=portNum` The `hostPort:containerPort` convention may be used here to expose a container's port to a different external port.
 To expose multiple ports for a single container, define the ports as comma-separated values.
         * `HTTPS_EXPOSE=portNum:<exposedPortNumber>` This will expose an http interface on `portNum` to the host (and to the web container) as `https://<project>.ddev.site:exposedPortNumber`

 * **Naming volumes for persistent data**: A volume with persistent data should have the same name as the service and should not have a custom name.
-For example, the persistent volume for the [postgres](https://github.com/drud/ddev-contrib/blob/master/docker-compose-services/postgres) service has:
+For example, the persistent volume for the [Postgres](https://github.com/drud/ddev-contrib/blob/master/docker-compose-services/postgres) service has:

-    ```
+    ```yaml
     volumes:
       postgres:
     ```